 Students may present work for their project which includes no more than 12 months of continuous research and may not include research performed over 18 months from the time of the International Science & Engineering Fair (ISEF) held in May.

 A typical student SASEF project timeline can be found on this page.
+Use the Rules Wizard to find out if you need to have Pre-Approval before starting your project.

 Entry is typically due by the end of February.
-A non-refundable fee is required for each participant, not project (fee typically ranges from $10-30 depending upon the date it is paid).
+A non-refundable fee is required for each participant, not project (fee typically ranges from $10-35 depending upon the date it is paid).
 There is no guarantee that late projects will be allowed to be displayed or judged.

 Please note that project pre-approval may be required several months prior to the February deadline for projects including human or animal subjects or hazardous materials.
 Please visit the online registration page and read “Step 3” for more information.